SamZhang02/STONK/README.md

 Database: SQLite3

+`.env` file with a discord bot API key

 ## ROADMAP
 - Implement price change since open in all commands
 - Implement embeds' color change depending of whether change since open is positive or negative